The Jigsaw Families® ProgrammeStepping forward together

 - Enables children to positively transition through change

-- Training for 3 members of staff to be accredited as Jigsaw Families Facilitators (for one calendar year)
+- Training for 3 proposed members of staff to be accredited as Jigsaw Families Facilitators (accreditation lasts for one calendar year)

-- Mentor Support (valid during each whole year of accreditation)
+- Continuous Mentor Support (valid for every 12 months of accreditation)

 Jigsaw Families® PricingHow much does it cost for schools/settings?